Drug Pricing and Reimbursement

-This online portfolio pulls together the Office of Inspector General's (OIG) body of work since 2010 plus several older relevant items that relate to drug pricing and reimbursement in HHS programs.
-The portfolio features planned work, completed reports, industry guidance, and enforcement actions.
-This portfolio does not cover OIG's body of work focused on questionable or fraudulent billing for prescription drugs.
-This portfolio on drug pricing and reimbursement will be updated periodically.
+This webpage pulls together the Office of Inspector General's (OIG) body of work since 2010 plus several older relevant items that relate to drug pricing and reimbursement in HHS programs.
+It features planned work, completed reports, industry guidance, and enforcement actions.
+It does not cover OIG's body of work focused on questionable or fraudulent billing for prescription drugs.
+The webpage on drug pricing and reimbursement will be updated periodically.

 The Federal anti-kickback statute1makes it a criminal offense to knowingly and willfully offer, pay, solicit, or receive any remuneration to induce or reward referrals of items or services reimbursable by a Federal health care program.
 Where remuneration is paid purposefully to induce or reward referrals of items or services payable by a Federal health care program, the anti-kickback statute is violated.
 In addition, the civil monetary penalty provision prohibiting inducements to beneficiaries (the CMP)2against any person who gives something of value to a beneficiary of Medicare or a State health care program (including Medicaid) that the benefactor knows or should know is likely to influence the beneficiary's selection of a particular provider, practitioner, or supplier of any item or service for which payment may be made, in whole or in part, by Medicare or a State health care program (including Medicaid).